 The question remains; is this price rise sustainable?
 The system must come up with a solution to bridge the demand-supply gap that is currently putting inflationary pressures on land prices.

 To read more on the above, follow this link:

 What the Indian equity markets have to offer?

 With infrastructural development in India picking pace, it has become imperative that the equity markets help fund this growth.
 Capital markets have always been efficient allocators of capital.
 Hence, increased investor participation is the need of the hour.

 India, with its young entrepreneurial population, has been envisaged to be the 3rd largest economy by 2050, with infrastructural spends crossing Rs.
 65,00,000 crores.
 This hints to the probability that India has embarked on its growth trajectory.
 It is now up to us to decide, whether we want to take our share in the returns by contributing towards this growth through the capital markets.

-Moreover, the rising trend in FII portfolio investments in the Indian Stock Market offers conviction that the equity markets have more to offer than other markets.
-Sensible investing can always get you returns far in excess of your normal expectations from other forms of investments.
-All you need to do is chose the right stocks through stock analysis, and invest at the right time!
+Moreover, the rising trend in FII portfolio investments in the Indian Stock Market offers a conviction that the equity markets have more to offer than other markets.
+Sensible investing can always get your returns far in excess of your normal expectations from other forms of investments.
+All you need to do is choose the right stocks through stock analysis, and invest at the right time!

 The Silver Lining…

 The government has started making efforts to create and build investor confidence in the equity stock market, with the launch of schemes such as the RGESS.
 To know more about the scheme, please click here.